GiveProtocol/give-protocol-docs/help-center/faq/index.md

 - Check popup blockers
 - Ensure wallet is unlocked

 ## More Help

 Can't find what you're looking for?

 - Email: support@giveprotocol.org
-- Chat with out team over on Discord
+- Chat with our team over on Discord